nikhilshinde0909/LncRAnalyzer-Docker/README.md

 # Implementation
-1. To execute the steps in pipeline, download latest release of LncRAnalyzer to your local system with following commamnd
+1. To execute the steps in the pipeline, download the latest release of LncRAnalyzer to your local system with the following command
 ```
 git clone https://github.com/nikhilshinde0909/LncRAnalyzer-Docker.git
 ```